ewarkent/FirstAscent/README.md

 -Created the react app first-ascent.
 -Finished up the "Sign In with React and Firebase" section.
 -Session handling handling done.
-Basics are done unless we decide to use Redux/MobX
+Basics are done unless we decide to use Redux/MobX -Basic post form for submission.
+Can add a post to database.
+Need to figure out how to view in landing page.

 When continuing check files as you finish up sections to avoid redundant work.